pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 You can also provide a fully qualified classname as report so custom reports are also supported.
 This class must implement `au.com.dius.pact.provider.reporters.VerifierReporter` interface in order to be correct custom implementation of a report.

+# Publishing verification results to a Pact Broker [version 3.5.4+]

+For pacts that are loaded from a Pact Broker, the results of running the verification will be published back to the broker against the URL for the pact.
+You will be able to see the result on the Pact Broker home screen.
+You need to set the version of the provider that is verified using the `pact.provider.version` system property.